codenulls/gtahackers/index.md

 ## DISCORD

 I believe that communication is the key.
 If you need help with a mod or you simply wish to contribute then why not join our discord server?
-We're always talking about GTA on how we can improve the modding community.
+We're always discussing on how we can improve the modding community.

 <div class="iframe-container-discord">
     <iframe src="https://discordapp.com/widget?id=479682870047408139&theme=dark" allowtransparency="true" frameborder="0"></iframe>